MysteriousMagpie/VaultWarrior/README.md

 If you need deeper details see `Init.md` or ask for a specific area (indexing pipeline, retrieval ranking, planning prompt scaffolds, etc.).

+---
+## Archived Modules

+The former duplicate subproject directory `ai-vault-planning-cli-1/` has been archived (see `archive/ai-vault-planning-cli-1/`).
+It contained a stale copy of the planning CLI with the same import package name (`ai_vault_cli`) which caused import collisions during test collection.
+The dev workflow and test runner now intentionally ignore that duplicate.
+All active development lives in `ai-vault-planning-cli/`.

 ## Usage Example
 ```bash
 ai init /path/to/Vault